|Last updated 1 July 2021|

-For reasons not readily apparent, these civil airliners on the Britain-Woomera-Adelaide courier used Adelaide Airport rather than the much more logical LRWE HQ at the new RAAF Edinburgh 10 miles away.
-Instead of having the operation hidden away behind Edinburgh's high security, instead Adelaide aviation ethusiasts were treated to the weekend British courier visits and the sounds of Merlins crackling and back-firing as power was pulled back on the Air Charter Tudors landing at Adelaide Airport, followed by squealing brake drums as they taxied in, chatting with friendly air crew while officious Commonwealth Policemen bustled around shouting threats at anyone with a camera or coming too close to the top secret cargo, even if it was the WRE passengers' suitcases.
-Then came the memorable departure with four Merlins bellowing at full power, usually off Runway 23 to allow a long slow climb out over the water of St Vincent Gulf.
+For reasons not readily apparent, these civil airliners on the Britain-Woomera-Adelaide courier used Adelaide (West Beach) Airport rather than the much more logical LRWE HQ at the newly constructed RAAF Edinburgh 10 miles away.
+Instead of having the operation hidden away behind Edinburgh's high security, Adelaide aviation ethusiasts were treated to the weekly British courier visits - the memorable sounds of Merlins crackling and back-firing as power was pulled back on the Air Charter Tudors landing at Adelaide Airport, followed by squealing brake drums as they taxied in, chatting with friendly air crew while officious Commonwealth Policemen bustled around shouting threats at anyone with a camera or coming too close to the top secret cargo, even if it was just the WRE passengers' suitcases.
+In the early years the Tudors parked outside the Australian National Airways hangar where the passengers used a small terminal room in the side of the hangar (originally used by ANA and Guinea Airways).
+Then came the departure with four Merlins at full power, usually off Runway 23 to allow a long slow climb out over the water of St Vincent Gulf.

 |Skyways Ltd Avro York G-AGNY in 1956 with the Adelaide terminal building under construction behind.|

 |Dan-Air Avro Yorks were seen at Adelaide circa 1956 on the the UK-Woomera courier service.|

 G-ANTJ is seen later in 1959 at Adelaide Airport when assumed to be cross-hired by Air Charter Ltd.

 |G-ANTJ on the same occasion at Adelaide 1959, preparing for departure to Britain.
 The forward cabin |